dasseya1/HW-Wireframe/README.md

 # HW-Wireframe
-A web skeleton built using Html and CSS
+A web skeleton built using HTML and CSS.